kanishka-28/food-app-backend/README.md

 This project was made with love by Samarth Singh and Kanishka Gour.

+*Note: You need to give location permission in order to run this app*

 ## Available Features

 Using this project directory, you can order: